 Do not use water from open sources, such as storage buckets, as mosquitoes breed in water.
 Make sure that the drains are covered well to prevent mosquitoes from spreading.

 Here are the answers to some of the important frequently asked questions about the Zika virus:

 1. Can Zika Virus Cause Microcephaly or Other Birth Defects?

-Yes, Zika virus affects the foetus as the virus is able to cross the placental barrier and enter the baby’s body.
+Yes, the Zika virus affects the fetus as the virus is able to cross the placental barrier and enter the baby’s body.
 It causes microcephaly, characterised by a very small head and underdeveloped brain.
 It can also cause other birth defects like problems with hearing and sight, growth retardation, and epileptic seizures.